DivergentClouds/metasubleq/readme.txt

- Referencing the address of a variable is done by using its name Variables may only be accessed within the namespace they were defined in
+ Referencing the address of a variable is done by using its name Variables may only be accessed within the namespace they were defined in Variables may be overwritten from within the namespace in which they were defined

 Special Characters: